ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ```
 If you cannot gain access via SSH without a password, check the known_hosts and authorized_keys files on the hosts other than the boot-master.

-# Install and configure the GlusterFS server cluster
+# Install and configure a GlusterFS server cluster running in Docker

 If you are not going to use GlusterFS, then this section can be skipped.